stormtheory/openvpn-pia/README.md

 1) Download the latest released .deb package file off of github and install on your system.
 2) Build DEB Install file:

+	Pystray is a dependant for this program.
+This can be done by running command: 'pip install pystray' or 'apt install python3-pystray' depends on your distro.

 	Download the zip file of the code, off of Github.
 This is found under the [<> Code] button on https://github.com/stormtheory/firefox-firejail-wrapper.

         Extract directory from the zip file.
 Run the build script in the directory.